 - After the shutdown process is completed take a look at the USB ports into your device and disconnect all USB cables except the one for your keyboard and the one for the mouse.

 - Start your device as you normally do.

 - Check and see if you still get the error code 0xc00000e9.

 - If the error code does not appear anymore then you will need to plug in one device at a time respecting the same procedure above.

-- If you notice that after you plugged in the Printer, for example, you get this error code then you will have to change the USB cable to the printer in this case and also update the driver for the printer to support the Windows 8 or Windows 10 operating system.
+- If you notice that after you plugged in the Printer, for example, you get this error code then you will have to change the USB cable to the printer in this case and also update the driver for the printer to support the Windows 10 operating system.

 - You can also try to update your drivers automatically in order to avoid permanent damage to your system.
-We strongly recommend TweakBit’s Driver Updater (approved by Microsoft and Norton) to automatically download all the outdated drivers on your PC.
+We strongly recommend using a dedicated tool to automatically download all the outdated drivers on your PC.